RB12025UUCC0P5 Crossed Roller Bearings Use In Robots Arm Harmonice Drive

 ceramic roller bearings,

-high speed ceramic bearings
+miniature ceramic bearings

 Full Ceramic Bearings have races and balls that are made entirely of ceramic material and are superior to common steel bearings in many ways.
 Ceramic is the perfect material for any application seeking to achieve higher RPM’s, reduce overall weight or for extremely harsh environments where high temperatures and corrosive substances are present.